Creamy Pasta Sauce

 - Bread.
 Don’t let any of the scrumptious creamy tomato sauce go to waste!
 Sop it up with a crusty loaf of your favorite bread.

-This easy pasta makes a big batch and reheats well, so it’s a great recipe to cook at the beginning of the week, then keep on hand for fast, healthy meals all week long.
+This recipe makes a big batch and reheats well, so it’s a great recipe to cook at the beginning of the week, then keep on hand for fast, healthy meals all week long.

 - Storing leftovers.
-Keep leftover creamy tomato sauce pasta in an airtight storage container in the refrigerator for up to 4 to 5 days.
+Keep leftovers in an airtight storage container in the refrigerator for up to 4 to 5 days.

 - To reheat.
 Gently rewarm leftovers in a Dutch oven or large pot on the stovetop over medium-low heat, splashing in broth, cream, almond milk, regular milk or water as needed to loosen the sauce.
 You can also reheat this recipe in the microwave.